jtriley/StarCluster/README.rst

 vanilla_improvements branch notes
 =============
 This branch intends to be a mirror of https://github.com/jtriley/StarCluster develop with more features.
+Note that all the listed commits are only there for references and may contain issues that have been fixed in subsequent commits.

 * Added commands
     - printconfig - To print your existing cluster configuration